Javid plays down need for ‘plan B’ restrictions as cases rise in parts of Europe

 “What’s made a real difference in the UK is our booster programme, our hugely successful booster programme.”

-In a separate interview with the BBC, the cabinet minister also insisted the UK would never look at mandatory vaccines for the general population – following protests against plans for similar measures in Austria.
+In a separate interview with the BBC, Mr Javid also insisted there was “no plan” for increase travel restrictions and stressed that the UK would never look at mandatory vaccines for the general population – following protests against plans for similar measures in Austria.

 “It is up to Austria, other countries, to decide what they need to do.
 We are fortunate that in this country, although we have vaccine hesitancy, it is a lot lower than we are seeing in other places,” Mr Javid said.